 The University of Wisconsin School of Medicine and Public Health developed the Training in Urban Medicine and Public Health (TRIUMPH) program in response to chronic shortages of physicians in urban areas of Wisconsin.

 The Wisconsin Hospital Association and the Wisconsin Medical Society have identified current and future shortages of physicians.
-An analysis (pdf) concluded there is currently a shortage of primary physicians in rural and inner-city areas of Wisconsin.
+An analysis (pdf) concluded there is currently a shortage of primary physicians in rural and urban areas of Wisconsin.

 Many Wisconsin counties are designated as Health Professional Shortage Areas (HPSAs).
 Due to the density of urban populations, nearly half of all people living in Wisconsin HPSAs are urban medically underserved populations.
 These shortages are expected to grow into the foreseeable future.

 The Training in Urban Medicine and Public Health program was developed by UW School of Medicine and Public Health faculty as a sister program to the Wisconsin Academy for Rural Medicine (WARM) program.
-The program was piloted in 2008-09 with six third-year medical students and has grown steadily since that time to more than 50 students enrolled in a 2½-year experience.
+TRIUMPH was piloted in 2008-09 with six third-year medical students and has grown steadily since that time to more than 50 students enrolled in a 2½-year experience.

 The School of Medicine and Public Health has received funding from the state of Wisconsin since 2008 to support both TRIUMPH and the Wisconsin Academy for Rural Medicine.
 Both programs embody the Wisconsin Idea for the 21st century: to share and apply advances in knowledge for the common good in collaboration with the state, its many constituents and communities and its partners around the world.